 Poetry and Translation Editor

 David M. Brunson (he/him) has an MFA in Poetry and Literary Translation from the University of Arkansas.
-His poems and translations have been published in or are forthcoming from Copper Nickel, Mānoa: A Pacific Journal of International Writing, ANMLY, DIAGRAM, Waxwing, Booth, The Bitter Oleander, Poetry Online, Nashville Review, La Parada Poética, Asymptote, Washington Square Review, The Journal of Italian Translation, and elsewhere.
+His poems and translations have been published in Copper Nickel, Mānoa: A Pacific Journal of International Writing, ANMLY, DIAGRAM, Waxwing, Booth, The Bitter Oleander, Poetry Online, Nashville Review, La Parada Poética, Asymptote, Washington Square Review, The Journal of Italian Translation, and elsewhere.
+His translation work will be included in Deep Vellum's inaugural Best Literary Translations anthology.
 He is the editor and translator of A Scar Where Goodbyes Are Written: An Anthology of Venezuelan Poets in Chile, (LSU Press, 2023).
-He has been nominated for Best of the Net, and has been a semifinalist in the Cutbank, Iron Horse, and Snowbound chapbook contests.
+He has been nominated for Best of the Net and the Pushcart Prize, and has been a semifinalist in the Cutbank, Iron Horse, and Snowbound chapbook contests.
 He lives in Santiago, Chile, where he works as an English teacher.

 Poesía en español Editor

 Ivana Aponte (she/her) earned her Literature degree from the Universidad Católica Andrés Bello in Caracas, Venezuela, and her Masters degree in literature from the University of Chile.
-Her poems have been published in Orquídeas voces: Muestra de poesía venezolana contemporánea (Fundación Pablo Neruda, 2021), Letralia, La Parada Poética, Pruka, Los Poetas del 5, in the anthologies Me Vibra II Brevísima Antología Arbitraria Panamá Venezuela (LP5 Editora, 2020) and Una cicatriz donde se escriben despedidas: Antología de poesía venezolana en Chile (Libros del Amanecer), and elsewhere.
-Her first poetry collection, Afectos, was published by LP5 Editora in April 2022 and a selection of her work is forthcoming in A Scar Where Goodbyes Are Written: The Poetry of Venezuelan Migrants in Chile (LSU Press, 2023).
+Her poems have been published in Orquídeas voces: Muestra de poesía venezolana contemporánea (Fundación Pablo Neruda, 2021), Letralia, La Parada Poética, Pruka, Los Poetas del 5, in the anthologies Me Vibra II Brevísima Antología Arbitraria Panamá Venezuela (LP5 Editora, 2020), Una cicatriz donde se escriben despedidas: Antología de poesía venezolana en Chile (Libros del Amanecer, 2021), A Scar Where Goodbyes Are Written: An Anthology of Venezuelan Poets in Chile (LSU Press, 2023), and elsewhere.
+Her first poetry collection, Afectos, was published by LP5 Editora in April 2022.
 Since 2017, she has lived in Santiago, Chile, where she works as a Spanish teacher.

 Assistant Poetry Editor